wechaty/openapi/README.md

 > Image credit: [Introducing gRPC HTTP API](http://james.newtonking.com/archive/2020/03/31/introducing-grpc-http-api)

+## UNDER CONSTRUCTION

+This repo is working in process.
+We hope we can finish an alpha version in April, and be ready to Beta on May!

+Issues & PRs are welcome, thank you very much for your attention.

 ## MOTIVATION

 We have [gRPC](https://github.com/wechaty/grpc) for [Wechaty Puppet](https://github.com/wechaty/wechaty-puppet), and we want a RESTful API as well, so we built [OpenAPI Specification](https://www.openapis.org/) (OAS, former [Swagger](https://swagger.io/)) on top of gRPC, with the power of [gRPC OAS Gateway](https://github.com/grpc-ecosystem/grpc-gateway).